-Milestone Planned Date Final protocol submission (Original) 09 AUG 2013 Registration in EU PAS Register 19 MAR 2014 Start of data collection (first subject in [FSI]) 17 JUL 2014 End of data collection (last subject out [LSO]) approximately Q1 2020 Study Progress Reports With every PSUR Interim Reports The first interim analysis is planned to be done after 50 subjects have been enrolled.
+Milestone Planned Date

+Final protocol submission 2015 MAR 12

+Start of data collection 2015

+End of data collection 2021 JUN 12

+Study Progress Reports Annually

+Interim Analysis The first interim analysis is planned after 50 subjects have been enrolled.
 Further interim analyses will be performed approximately every two years after the first.
 The last interim analysis will be performed not later than approx. 6 months before LSO.

-Final Report of Study Results 2020
+Final Report of Study Results 2021 NOV 12